Prehabilitation – what is it and why is it important?

 Prehabilitation programs give you the opportunity to build a relationship with your therapist and familiarise yourself with the post-operative exercises before surgery, making the transition into post-surgery rehabilitation easy and seamless.

 It is incredibly important to operate within your limits, both in prehabilitation and rehabilitation.
 At Ramsay Health Plus, your therapist will support you as you work within your means to gradually progress towards your individual goals.

 How do I get involved in a prehabilitation program?

 Ramsay Health Plus offer a variety of services to help you prepare for surgery.
-To make an appointment, please contact our friendly reception staff on 9346 6932.
+Ramsay Health Plus is a private practice at Hollywood Private Hospital.
+To make an appointment call on 9346 6932.
 A referral from your surgeon is welcomed but not essential.